ksu-cs-textbooks/cis580/content/15-heightmap-terrain/04-using-the-terrain.md

     Vector3 modelCoordinates = Vector3.Transform(worldCoordinates, inverseWorld);
 ```

 At this point, `modelCoordinates.X` and `modelCoordinates.Z` correspond to the x and -y indices of our `heights` array, respectively.
-The y coordinate needs to be inverted, because our terrrain was defined along the negative z-axis (as the positive z-axis is towards the screen).
+The y coordinate needs to be inverted, because our terrain was defined along the negative z-axis (as the positive z-axis is towards the screen).
 Let's save them in float variables so we don't have to remember to invert the z as our y coordinate:

 ```csharp
     float tx = modelCoordinates.X;